skypjack/entt/docs/md/graph.md

 In this case, the resource is accessed in read-only mode, regardless of the first call to `rw`.<br/>
-Behind the scenes, the call doesn't actually _replace_ the previous one but is queued after it instead, overwriting it when generating the graph.
+Behind the scenes, the call does not actually _replace_ the previous one but is queued after it instead, overwriting it when generating the graph.
 Thus, a large number of resource rebindings may even impact processing times (very difficult to observe but theoretically possible).